Statistical Mechanics and Stochastic Geometry

 a conference on mathematical problems in finance

-During the academic year 1997/98, primarily during the first semester when Michael Aizenman, Daniel Fisher and Thomas Spencer will be in residence, there will be a small program on mathematical aspects of statistical mechanics and stochastic geometry.
-The precise content is still somewhat fluid, and will be determined to some extent by the interests of the participants.
-One principal purpose is the development of techniques for the rigorous study of renormalization and scaling limits in the context of lattice models and related models with different short-distance structure.
-Transport in disordered systems will be one of the topics considered.
-The focus will be analytic but presentations of pertinent physical principles as well as pertinent combinatorial and algebraic techniques, such as the Bethe-Ansatz and exact solutions, are also envisaged.
+During the academic year 1997/98, primarily during the first semester when Michael Aizenman, Daniel Fisher and Thomas Spencer was in residence, there was a small program on mathematical aspects of statistical mechanics and stochastic geometry.
+The precise content was fluid, and was determined to some extent by the interests of the participants.
+One principal purpose was the development of techniques for the rigorous study of renormalization and scaling limits in the context of lattice models and related models with different short-distance structure.
+Transport in disordered systems was one of the topics considered.
+The focus was analytic but presentations of pertinent physical principles as well as pertinent combinatorial and algebraic techniques, such as the Bethe-Ansatz and exact solutions, were also envisaged.